Sam Smith: 2017–2021: The Thrill of It All and Love Goes

 On 13 February 2020, Smith revealed that a third studio album, then titled To Die For, was scheduled to be released on 1 May.
-On 30 March, Smith announced that, due to the ongoing effects of the COVID-19 pandemic, they would be delaying the release of their third album and would include a number of changes to the album track list and the title, as they would continue to work on it.
+On 30 March, Smith announced that, due to the ongoing effects of the COVID-19 pandemic, they would be delaying the release of their third studio album and would include a number of changes to the album track list and the title, as they would continue to work on it.
 However, they did state that it would still be released sometime within 2020.

-"I'm Ready", a collaboration with American singer Demi Lovato was released on 16 April and charted well in the top 40 of several countries.
-On 6 July, Smith released their cover of Coldplay's "Fix You".
+"I'm Ready", a collaboration with the American singer Demi Lovato was released on 16 April and charted well in the top 40 of several countries.
+On 6 July, Smith released their cover version of Coldplay's "Fix You".
 They had originally performed the song earlier in May for the iHeartRadio Living Room Series.
-On 17 September, they released a new single, "Diamonds", and then announced the new title for their third album, Love Goes, which was released on 30 October.
+On 17 September, they released a new single, "Diamonds", and then announced the new title for their third studio album, Love Goes, which was released on 30 October.
 On 29 September they announced that they would be performing a livestream concert on 30 October from Abbey Road Studios in London, their only live performance of 2020.
 The concert featured guest appearances by British actress Jade Anouka on "My Oasis" and singer Labrinth on "Love Goes", and included a cover version of "Time After Time", which drew praise from the song's original singer and writer Cyndi Lauper.
 The concert was recorded and released as a live album, Love Goes: Live at Abbey Road Studios, on 19 March 2021.
-The same year, Smith recorded a cover of "You Will Be Found", in collaboration with Summer Walker, for the soundtrack album of the 2021 film adaptation of Dear Evan Hansen.
+The same year, Smith recorded a cover version of "You Will Be Found", in collaboration with the American singer and songwriter Summer Walker, for the soundtrack album of the 2021 film adaptation of the stage musical Dear Evan Hansen.
 Their version of the song also plays during the closing credits of the film itself.